 Your cat’s nutritional needs change as they age, so you may need to alter their diet as they grow.
 For example, kittens under the age of one will need a diet that fuels their energetic lifestyle while supporting healthy brain, eye, and bone development.
 Similarly, cats over the age of 11 will need to switch to a food that supports their mobility and brain function.

-There may be a time when your cat will need to be fed a special diet to help support health conditions such as kidney issues, joint pain and arthritis, skin problems, digestive conditions or food allergies.
-If your cat develops any of these conditions during their lifetime, you may need to switch up their food to suit their needs.
+There may be a time when your cat will need to be fed a special diet to help support health conditions such as kidney issues, joint pain and arthritis, skin problems, digestive conditions, or food allergies.
+If your cat develops any of these conditions during their lifetime, you may need to switch their food to suit their needs.
 As always, your vet will be happy to recommend the best option.

 If you do need to change their food for whatever reason, it’s important that you do so gradually as a sudden change in diet can upset their stomach and put them off their food.
 Start by adding a small amount of new food into their usual food.
 Gradually increase the amount of new food you give them (while decreasing the amount of old food) over the course of a week until they’re eating only the new food.